ubenzer/sidenavjs/README.md

 Sidenav animation reacts to the swipe speed of the user.
 If the user takes a rapid action, the animation is gradually speeded up to fit the user's rhythm for a more native-like experience.
 This number is used to adjust the reaction difference.
 The number itself is multiplayer in an equation.
 It is better to play with it and see the difference.

+#### options.animationDuration
+**Type:** number

+The default animation duration for the sidebar in milliseconds.
+This will be adjusted to be slower faster depending on the distance that sidenav needs to animate and speed of the swipe.

 ## Setting up the development environment
 0. Discuss the change that you want to introduce.
 You can open an issue for that.
 1. Fork the project.